pbradleylab/phylogenize/README.md

 # phylogenize (v0.92 beta)

 *phylogenize* is a tool that allows users to link microbial genes to environments, accounting for phylogeny.
-More specifically, given community composition data, *phylogenize* links genes in microbial genomes to either microbial prevalence in, or specificity for, a given environment, while also taking into account an important potential confounder: the phylogenetic relationships between microbes. *phylogenize* comes with [web](https://www.phylogenize.org), QIIME2, and R interfaces.
+More specifically, given community composition data, *phylogenize* links genes in microbial genomes to either microbial prevalence in, or specificity for, a given environment, while also taking into account an important potential confounder: the phylogenetic relationships between microbes. *phylogenize* comes with [web](https://www.phylogenize.org), QIIME 2, and R interfaces.

 The method is described fully in [Bradley, Nayfach, and Pollard (2018)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006242).

 ## Installing the *phylogenize* package and its dependencies

 The "core" of *phylogenize* is an R package, so to run *phylogenize* locally, you will need to first install that package from this repository.
-There are separate instructions depending on whether you are installing *phylogenize* for use 1. with R or the web interface on a local machine, 2. with QIIME2 or in a conda environment, or 3. on AWS.
+There are separate instructions depending on whether you are installing *phylogenize* for use 1. with R or the web interface on a local machine, 2. with QIIME 2 or in a conda environment, or 3. on AWS.

 ### Installing BURST